-A Case Study on Airtel’s Journey after Jio entered Market: India has the second-largest market by the number of users.
+A Case Study on Airtel’s Journey after Jio entered Market: Do you know that India has the second-largest market in telecom industry by the number of users, thanks to its gigantic mobile using population!
 Despite this, we only see 2.5 players.
 Out of this only Jio thrives whereas Airtel manages to compete and VI looks into an uncertain future.
 Airtel vs Jio vs VI, the three side battle which started with Jio making its debut.

 In this article, we take a look at how Airtel managed to survive the Jio storm.
 Keep Reading to find out!

 The Backstory of the Telecom Industry

 Bharti Airtel is one of the oldest operators in the telecom industry, surviving for over 2 decades.
 But if we take a look at Airtel’s hold in the Indian market for the period before 5 years we would notice that the company dominated the Indian market despite facing huge competition.
 So much so that the company even expanded its business to Africa.